Implementing the OODA loop – observe, orient, decide, act – offers practical agility in responding to forces that influence your decision.

 The OODA Loop Overview

-OODA – an acronym for Observe, Orient, Decide, and Act.
-It focuses on filtering available information and data, putting it into context, and making appropriate decisions.
-At the same time, acknowledging decisions are dynamic and may need adjusting as additional data impacts the situation.
+OODA – Observe, Orient, Decide, and Act – focuses on filtering available information and data, putting it into context, and making appropriate decisions.
+Because decisions are dynamic, this process facilitates essential adjustment as additional data impacts the situation.

 The OODA Loop – A Proven Decision-Making Strategy

 United States Air Force Colonel John Boyd changed the art of war.
 During his time as a fighter pilot in the 1950’s, Boyd developed a strategy known as the OODA loop that served him decisively while operating under high pressure and stressful uncertainty.